Death is Only the Beginning: The Restless Hearts, Bodies & Ashes of the Polish Dead

 Soon after his death in 1935, doctors took out not only his heart but also his brain.
 While his body was buried in an all-national ceremony at Wawel in Kraków, his heart travelled in the opposite direction.
 It was buried in his mother’s grave at Rasos Cemetery in Vilnius, the region from where the marshal’s family originally came from.

-As to his brain, residing firmly in a jar of formaldehyde and Karlsbad salts, it was handed over to Professor Maksymylian Rose of the Polish Brain Research Institute.
-Dr Rose was in charge of a research team intent on identifying the nature of the marshal’s political genius, but unfortunately he died somewhat mysteriously before completing his research.
+As for his brain, residing firmly in a jar of formaldehyde and Karlsbad salts, it was handed over to Professor Maksymylian Rose of the Polish Brain Research Institute.
+Dr Rose was in charge of a research team intent on identifying the nature of the marshal’s political genius – but unfortunately, he died somewhat mysteriously before completing his research.
 As to the brain, it disappeared in unexplained circumstances during WWII.

 The Polish dead today (and tomorrow)

 Cyprian Kamil Norwid's grave at Les Champeaux cemetery in Montmorency, France, source: Wikimedia Commons

 The Polish sepulchral tradition and Poles’ relationship with their most famous dead has continued into the 21st century.
 In 2001, the earth from the symbolical grave of Cyprian Kamil Norwid, another Polish Romantic poet and exile, was brought to Poland over a century after his death.

 The earlier post-mortem history of Norwid, who had died in utmost poverty in 1883 in Ivry near Paris and was buried there in an anonymous grave, included an internment and transfer to the Polish necropolis at Montmorency five years later.
 In 2001, 180 years after the poet’s birth, his ashes were moved to Wawel’s National Poets Crypt, symbolically joining Mickiewicz and Słowacki there.